Canna tuerckheimii

 Canna tuerckheimii is a species of the Canna genus, belonging to the family Cannaceae.
 Its specific epithet tuerckheimii commemorates Hans von Türckheim, a 19th-century German plant collector.

 Description

 Herb up to 5 m tall.
 Canna tuerckheimii is a relatively large species with vast stems carrying large green leaves and high carried orange-red flowers.
-Stems of up to 3 — 3.5m (11½ft) in height.
-Green leaves, relatively large - 30–100 cm x 15–40 cm (12—36in x 6—16in), lower side and sheaths lanuginose.
-Flowers are erect orange-red, 5.5 –9 cm (2¼—3½in) long; floral tube not curved, composed of 9 coloured parts; petals not reflexed; with 4 staminodes.
+Stems of up to 3–3.5 m (11½ ft) in height.
+Green leaves, relatively large, 30–100 cm x 15–40 cm (12–36 in x 6–16 in), lower side and sheaths lanuginose.
+Flowers are erect orange-red, 5.5–9 cm (2¼–3½in) long; floral tube not curved, composed of nine coloured parts; petals not reflexed; with four staminodes.

 Distribution

 Canna tuerckheimii is native to Belize, Costa Rica, Guatemala, Honduras, Mexico, Nicaragua, Panama, Colombia and Ecuador at 500–2,000 m of elevation.

 Taxonomy

 Paulus Johannes Maria Maas and Nobuyuki Tanaka, both experts on the genus Canna, disagree on the correct taxonomic placement of this species, with Tanaka considering the correct placement for the species to be C. latifolia.